-With the increase in housing developments on Brownfield sites gaining pace over the past 20 years, alongside the rising cost of excavated material disposal, the viability of piled foundations is becoming a key consideration for many housebuilders, contractors and architects, particularly when working on low-rise housing.
-Ted Chandler, project champion at the NHBC Foundation explains
+With the rise in Brownfield housing developments over the last two decades, as well as the rising cost of excavated material disposal, the viability of piled foundations is becoming a key consideration for many homebuilders, contractors, and architects, particularly when working on low-rise housing.
+Ted Chandler, project champion for the NHBC Foundation, explains

-IT is widely understood that piled foundations typically use less material to construct than conventional trench fill, which can have positive implications for cost, speed and sustainability.
-However the exact criteria for the use of piled foundations remain somewhat uncertain.
-This lack of information was the key issue that NHBC Foundation sought to address in the recently published Efficient Design of Piled Foundations for Low-Rise Housing:Design Guide.
-The report clarifies the design approach and selection of a piled foundation in relation to the construction of low-rise housing.
+Piled foundations are widely accepted to require less material to construct than conventional trench fill, which can have a positive impact on cost, speed, and sustainability.
+The exact criteria for using piled foundations, however, remain somewhat ambiguous.
+The NHBC Foundation addressed this lack of information as the primary issue in its recently published Efficient Design of Piled Foundations for Low-Rise Housing:Design Guide.
+In the context of low-rise housing construction, the report clarifies the design approach and selection of a piled foundation.

-A key finding highlighted in the report and contrary to some previous perceptions, is that separate design criteria is not necessary when piled foundations are considered for low rise housing.
-Instead, the governing factor that influences foundation design is the potential damage which could occur to the built structure.
-Naturally, fissures and cracks are unacceptable in construction and the focus of any foundation choice should be to alleviate the potential for differential movement, which leads to these issues.
-Designed in an efficient way, piled foundations create an accurate and sustainable substructure that prevents differential movement.
+A key finding highlighted in the report, and contrary to popular belief, is that when considering piled foundations for low-rise housing, separate design criteria are not required.
+Instead, the governing factor that influences foundation design is the potential damage to the built structure.
+Naturally, fissures and cracks in construction are unacceptable, and the goal of any foundation selection should be to reduce the possibility of differential movement, which leads to these issues.
+When designed correctly, piled foundations create an accurate and long-lasting substructure that prevents differential movement.

-In addition to the avoidance of differential movement, the selection of piled foundations can bring other benefits to the housebuilder.
-As previously mentioned, typically less material is required for construction; while extensive excavation of ground material can be avoided, meaning a piled foundation solution can be constructed cost effectively and at speed.
-The report identifies these benefits as ‘direct’ savings, and there are also ‘indirect’ savings that must be taken into account.
+Aside from avoiding differential movement, choosing piled foundations can provide the homebuilder with additional benefits.
+As previously stated, less material is typically required for construction, and extensive ground material excavation can be avoided, implying that a piled foundation solution can be built cost effectively and quickly.
+These benefits are classified as ‘direct’ savings in the report, but there are also ‘indirect’ savings to consider.

 One of the most significant indirect savings is the avoidance of deep excavation.
-Not only does this alleviate some potential health and safety fears, it also addresses one of the key concerns of the Environment Agency – the potential for contaminated groundwater to permeate underground water sources as a result of disruption caused by foundation building.
+This not only addresses some potential health and safety concerns, but it also addresses one of the Environment Agency’s primary concerns: the possibility of contaminated groundwater permeating underground water sources as a result of foundation building disruption.

-In addition, when considering the vital question of sustainability, research identified in the report shows that the construction of piled foundations results in far less embodied carbon than alternative options.
-Certainly in terms of waste, less excavation results in less costly and carbon-generating disposal, complementing the intention of the 1996 Landfill Tax, which tends to penalise traditional trench fill foundations thus encouraging more environmentally friendly disposal methods.
+Furthermore, when it comes to the critical issue of sustainability, research cited in the report shows that piled foundation construction produces far less embodied carbon than alternative options.
+In terms of waste, less excavation means less expensive and carbon-generating disposal, which complements the 1996 Landfill Tax’s goal of penalising traditional trench fill foundations and encouraging more environmentally friendly disposal methods.

-Looking beyond the construction stage, piled foundations can go some way to ensuring new build houses meet the requirements of the Code for SustainableHomes.
-Relying on independent assessors, the Code for Sustainable Homes has been adopted by local authorities in the drive to provide a greener future for the UK.
-‘Geothermal piles’ are one way that piled foundations can be utilised to make homes greener.
-A ground closed loop heat exchanger can be incorporated in to the design, utilising existing subterranean thermal differences to heat the buildings above.
-These represent a cost effective, and carbon neutral way of supplementing traditional heating systems and contribute to attaining the standards set by higher levels of the Code for Sustainable Homes.
+Looking beyond the construction stage, piled foundations can assist new construction houses in meeting the requirements of the Code for SustainableHomes.
+Local governments have adopted the Code for Sustainable Homes, which is based on independent assessors, in their efforts to provide a greener future for the UK.
+‘Geothermal piles’ are one method of using piled foundations to make homes more environmentally friendly.
+By utilising existing subterranean thermal differences, a ground closed loop heat exchanger can be incorporated into the design to heat the buildings above.
+These are a low-cost, carbon-neutral way to supplement traditional heating systems, and they help to meet the higher levels of the Code for Sustainable Homes’ standards.

-Piled foundations are best suited to a weak soil and this should be identified by a geological survey.
-For brownfield sites in particular, site investigation is essential due to the potential for diverse historical use which, in turn, can lead to a myriad of challenges to construction.
-Such an investigation allows a well informed decision to be made on the suitability of piling as an appropriate and cost effective solution, which should go some way to guaranteeing that there are no unwelcome surprises at the construction stage.
+Piled foundations work best in weak soil, as determined by a geological survey.
+Site investigation is especially important for brownfield sites due to the potential for a wide range of historical uses, which can present a slew of construction challenges.
+An investigation of this nature allows for a well-informed decision on the suitability of piling as an appropriate and cost-effective solution, which should help to avoid unpleasant surprises during the construction stage.

-In terms of in-situ performance, the report describes key characteristics of the foundations themselves, proposing that a reasonable approach for the design of piled foundations supporting low-rise housing would be to limit total pile settlements to the order of 10 mm under working loads, although it is conceded that there may be occasional exceptions to this rule.
+The report describes key foundation characteristics in terms of in-situ performance, proposing that a reasonable approach for the design of piled foundations supporting low-rise housing would be to limit total pile settlements to the order of 10 mm under working loads, though it is acknowledged that there may be exceptions to this rule.

-The approach to any design should ultimately be governed by whether the pile settlements at working loads are within acceptable limits for the supported structure.
-Foundations must fundamentally guarantee an adequate factor against failure, not just the overall ability to carry the load, and this represents the true limiting factor in design.
-If this rule is followed correctly, a structurally sound and sustainable development can be achieved in which the occupants can enjoy a safe and long-lasting environment.
+Any design approach should ultimately be guided by whether the pile settlements at working loads are within the supported structure’s acceptable limits.
+The true limiting factor in design is that foundations must fundamentally ensure an adequate factor against failure, not just overall load capacity.
+If this rule is followed correctly, it is possible to achieve a structurally sound and sustainable development with occupants who can enjoy a safe and long-lasting environment.